emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 Objects may move?                            yes                                no                            no                          no
 Location dependencies may become stale?      yes                                no                            no                          no
 Memory may be returned to the OS?            yes                                no                            no                          no
-Memory protection may be applied?            yes                                yes                           yes                         no
 Safe to continue running?                    yes                                yes                           yes                         no
 Functions that leave the arena in this state :c:func:`mps_arena_create_k`,      :c:func:`mps_arena_clamp`,    :c:func:`mps_arena_park`,   :c:func:`mps_arena_postmortem`
                                              :c:func:`mps_arena_release`,       :c:func:`mps_arena_step`      :c:func:`mps_arena_collect`